 Health system practice acquisitions first surged in the mid-1990s and then in 2003, buoyed by an increase in physician non-clinical responsibilities and income insecurity due to such issues as reductions in Medicare reimbursement and medical school debt.
 The ACA essentially poured gasoline on the fire through meaningful-use requirements and the advent of accountable care organizations (ACO), which presented insurmountable financial and compliance burdens for many independent practices.
 As a result, physicians increasingly found health system employment a safer and potentially more lucrative alternative to private practice.

 By the time practice acquisitions plateaued in 2014, the number of employed physicians had grown by 76 percent to approximately 123,000.
-Further, 2016 marked the first time the majority of U.S. physicians didn't own their practices.
+Further, 2016 marked the first time the

 For many health systems, the rationale for physician employment has become a moving target.
 Is it a market share/market growth strategy?
 A response to a competitor's acquisitions?
 An ACO or "leverage the payers" strategy?
 The outcome of this indecision: median loss per employed physician tripled from 2004 to 2013, and now is approaching $185,000, according to MGMA.